micmejia/bible-dump/AMPC/1 Peter/1 Pet 5.md

-Withstand him; be firm in faith [against his onset--rooted, established, strong, immovable, and determined], knowing that the same ([^g]identical) sufferings are appointed to your brotherhood (the whole body of Christians) throughout the world.
+Withstand him; be firm in faith [against his onset--rooted, established, strong, immovable, and determined], knowing that the same (identical) sufferings are appointed to your brotherhood (the whole body of Christians) throughout the world.